Institute of Molecular Genetics of the Czech Academy of Sciences

 Get your samples ready for the collective dehydratation.
 You may choose one of the following fixation protocols or use your own.
 Generally, fixation in 4% formaldehyde may last from several hours to several days.
 More than five days in 4% formaldehyde may result in overfixation and antigen recognition may be impaired.
 After fixation, tissue can be stored in 70% ethanol until processing.

-Place your samples into the retort of the tissue processor.
-The retort will be filled up with 70% ethanol.
-You will find a list of all users registered for the tissue processing on the tissue processor.
+Place your samples into the plastic container filled with 70% ethanol.
+Container is placed next to the sink.
+You will find a list of all users registered for the tissue processing next to the plastic container.
 Strike through your name and adjust the number of samples, if changed.

 Tissue processor runs overnight and it is programmed to finish the next day at 9 am.
 Then you may proceed to molding of the paraffin blocks.
 You will find your samples in right-hand drawer of the paraffin embedding station.
 You should register in Calpendo booking system prior to use.
 Also note that new users should be instructed before working with paraffin embedding station.